 In the old industrial city of Wuppertal, committed people have always come together to collect and display documents and objects from industrial history and/or demonstrate the old production methods.
 On the local ribbon and braiding industry alone - formerly known as the "Barmer Articles" - there are three other living museums in addition to the Museum of Early Industrialisation.
-Collections and historical places of learning have also been established on the tool industry, lime extraction, transport history, cooperatives and school history.
+Touristic sights and historical places of learning have also been established on the tool industry, lime extraction, transport history, cooperatives and school history.

 With its elaborate patterns, jacquard weaving is considered the "supreme discipline of the art of weaving".
 Even today, the ribbon weaving mill Kafka by c.pauli produces high-quality jacquard ribbons, labels and initials using traditional methods.
 For over 100 years, the 25 jacquard looms have rattled and rattled about.
 Preserving the old craft of weaving and making it accessible to the public is close to the company's heart.
 The Kafka ribbon weaving mill will therefore continue to open its doors to visitors as a living testimony to Wuppertal's industrial culture.
 You can find out when this will happen on the homepage www.baenderei-kafka.de Guided tours of the ribbon weaving mill are available on request.

 Addresse and contact

 c.
 Pauli GmbH

 Bandweberei und Museum Kafka

 In 1990, the Förderverein Bandwebermuseum e.V. was founded to support the work of the Ribbon Weaving Museum.
 The annual general meeting is the forum to take stock, to shed light on the situation and to present and discuss planned expenditure and projects.
 New members - whether companies, professionals or lay people - are very welcome.